Sri Lankan rupee ends higher on exporter dollar sales

 The central bank, while announcing its key economic policies for the year, said it has allowed for more flexibility in determining the exchange rate based on market conditions.

 It has intervened only to smoothen rupee volatility and to build up reserves, the banking regulator said.
-(Reporting by Ranga Sirilal and Shihar Aneez; Editing by Biju Dwarakanath)
+(Reporting by Ranga Sirilal and Shihar Aneez; Editing by Subhranshu Sahu)